jasazupancic123/Master-Thesis/README.md

 ## TODO

+### Trainings

+- Copy trainings to subgroups on daily basis (add validUntil date to subgroups so that trainer can make new subgroups every day and when subgroups' date expires, trainer can again pick users from the subgroup to create other subgroups, do not query expired subgroups)
+- Athlete training day view
+- Athlete view calendar
+- Athlete welness form
+- Create training warmup and cooldown checkboxes to automatically create them

+### Exercises

+- Update exercise
+- Delete exercise

+### Groups

+- Updating / adding / removing group members (removing a member should NOT remove his exercise info, it should just remove him from the group and keep the info for his personal statistics)

-### Users
+### Methodology

-- Add body weight and sport level when signing up
-- Trainer can add weight for all users or user can
+- Add methodologies which user can copy as separate trainings
+- Tags for methodologies by admin (upper body, lower body, strength, endurance, etc.)

 ### Components

 - Component icons
+- Component nested dropdown menu (similar to exercise attributes)
 - Disable updating root components' parents to not mess up trainings
 - Adding internal components (no special case)
 - Adding leaf components (move all exercises to the new leaf component)
 - Deleting internal components (no special case)
 - Deleting leaf components (move all exercises to the first parent)

-### Groups

-- Updating group members (removing a member should NOT remove his exercise info, it should just remove him from the group and keep the info for his personal statistics)
-- Updating old super exercise info after a new member is added should check `createdAt` for user and super exercise info and not create new record if user was created after the super exercise info

-### Exercises

-- Architecture to add custom attributes and values to exercises (NOTE - since all attributes and their values can be deleted or updated at any time, use null checks everywhere)
-- Exercise pagination backend
-- Exercise pagination frontend (9 cards max on a page and arrows to navigate)
-- Firebase storage to upload images and videos for exercises
-- Filter user exercises correctly (maybe add group ids array to exercise which are allowed to see it?)
-- Flags "warmup", "cooldown" and "test" for exercises

 ### Cycles

-- New cycle can only be created if it doesn't overlap with any other cycle
+- New cycle in the same group can only be created if it doesn't overlap with any other cycle
 - Cycle events (event name, start date, end date, location, description)

-### Trainings

-- Copy trainings to subgroups on daily basis
-- Create training warmup and cooldown checkboxes to automatically create them
-- Athlete training day view
-- Athlete view calendar
-- Athlete welness form

-### Methodology
+### Users

-- Add methodologies which user can copy as separate trainings
-- Tags for methodologies by admin (upper body, lower body, strength, endurance, etc.)
+- Add body weight and sport level when signing up
+- Trainer can add weight for all users or user can

 ### Future